Harden Postfix¶

 postconf mynetworks # confirm loopback only

 The relay test should return 554 or 550 relay access denied.
-Confirm VRFY is refused: VRFY postmaster over an SMTP session should return a 502 or 252, not a real answer.
+Confirm VRFY is refused: VRFY postmaster over an SMTP session should return a 502 or 252.

 Done¶